tnebooks/12th-physics/content.en/docs/current-electricity/_index.md

 \frac{\epsilon_{1}}{\epsilon_{2}} = \frac{l_{1}}{l_{2}} \quad (2.61)
 $$

+By including a rheostat (Rh) in the primary circuit, the experiment can be repeated several times by changing the current flowing through it

 ### 2.5.7 Measurement of internal resistance of a cell by potentiometer

 To measure the internal resistance of a cell, the circuit connections are made as shown in Figure 2.29.
 The end C of the potentiometer wire is connected to the positive terminal of the battery Bt and the negative terminal of the battery is connected to the end D through a key \(\mathbf{K}_1\).
 This forms the primary circuit.